JamesSweetJones/abYdraw/README.md

 ![abYdraw Interface](https://github.com/JamesSweetJones/abYdraw/blob/main/Interface_new.png)

 The program interface includes six points of reference, four of which are in a column on the left hand side and two more on the right hand side.
-Starting with the left hand column, the first is the Domain palette **(A)** which has buttons necessary for drawing antibody domains, secondly a library of commonly used antibody AbML expressions **(B)**, thirdly the input box for AbML expressions **(C)** and a buttonpad that will render antibody schematics or output AbML to the textbox **(D)**.
+Starting with the left hand column, the first is the Domain palette **(A)** which has buttons necessary for drawing antibody domains.
+To switch between Immunoglobulin and T-cell receptor domains, use the tab at the top of the palatte.
+Underneath is a library of commonly used antibody AbML expressions **(B)**, thirdly the input box for AbML expressions **(C)** and a buttonpad that will render antibody schematics or output AbML to the textbox **(D)**.
 On the right hand side, the most prominent feature is the canvas for drawing and rendering antibody schematics **(E)** and underneath there are two buttons which are involved in exporting the schematic **(F)**.

 ### 4. Inputting AbML